 How to use our guide

-First, read the core lessons and answer all of the review questions they contain.
+Read the core lessons and answer all of their review questions.
 These core lessons are the foundation for the rest of the guide, so it is important to study them well.
 A tree with a weak trunk will wither and crumble, but a tree with a strong trunk will endure and thrive.

-Once you understand the core lessons, read whatever topic you like.
-Feel free to jump from topic to topic, and go wherever your needs and interests take you.
-But within each topic, you should read the lessons in order.
+Once you understand the core lessons, read any topic you like.
+Choose any topic you like.
+When reading a topic, make sure to read its lessons in order.
 This is because each lesson in a topic builds on the previous ones.

 Learning Sanskrit is easier and more fun when you have friends to help you.
 So please write to us with questions, comments, or anything else you want us to know.
 We love receiving email, and we will send you a reply as soon as we can.